-- 9.95 It is considered that the site allocated by Policy HO12 is sufficient to meet all permanent Gypsy and Traveller needs arising within the plan period.
-However, circumstances do change and unforseen applications for Gypsy and Traveller provision in alternate locations may arise over the plan period. - 9.96 Such applications will need to be accompanied by up-to-date evidence of need.
-In demonstrating a sequential approach, applicants should give priority to sites on previously developed land, followed by undeveloped sites not in the Green Belt.
-Sites in the Green Belt will be regarded as inappropriate development, in line with national guidance, and will only be permitted where very special circumstances can be demonstrated. - 9.97 In undertaking a sequential test, it will be necessary to consider potential sites and areas beyond the Borough boundary.
-This takes into account the tightly bounded nature of Stevenage. - 9.98 Any sites should have reasonable accessibility(104).
+- 9.97 In undertaking a sequential test, it will be necessary to consider potential sites and areas beyond the Borough boundary.
+This takes into account the tightly bounded nature of Stevenage. - 9.98 Any sites should have reasonable accessibility(98).
 A number of the site considerations in Policy HO12 would be equally applicable to any applications on alternate sites or land and should be taken into account.
 In considering any proposals, and as with any application for development, this plan should be read as a whole.
 Sites will not be permitted where they would conflict with other policies, objectives or allocations.

-104 Recognising our site search concluded that, in relative terms, sites around the town will generally be quite close to key services
+98 Recognising our site search concluded that, in relative terms, sites around the town will generally be quite close to key services

-10 Good Design
+10 Good design